alextselegidis/easyappointments/src/readme.md

 	<li>Added Paypal integration when used with Wordpress and WP-Invoice with the Single Page Checkout addon.</li>
 	<li>Added option to hide the provider option from front end.
 If you are a solo provider this drop down menu is not needed on the front end.</li>
 	<li>Modified the google syc routine to reproduce recurring appointments from google calendar so that the appointment and client are reflected back to EA accurately.</li>
+	<li>Added a script to automatically sync google calendar with EA (necessary to update any recurring appontments)</li>
 	<li>Added an option to limit information within the ICS file.</li>
 	<li>Added an announcement script.
 This is a hacky script that I use to send out announcements that I will be away from the office.</li>
 	<li>Added a preview page for the front end of Wordpress.
 Clients can see availability but cannot book unless they log in to the site.</li>